-But the crackle surfaces I have been creating pale in comparison to the Snowflake Crackle glazes John Britt writes about in the November 2011 issue of Ceramics Monthly.
+But the crackle surfaces I have been creating pale in comparison to the Snowflake Crackle glazes John Britt writes about in the Ceramics Monthly archives.
 As you can see here, these crackled surfaces are pretty spectacular!
-Today, I am giving you all a sneak peek at that article, which includes lots of snowflake crackle glaze recipes! – Jennifer Harnetty, editor.
+Today, I am giving you all a peek at that article, which includes lots of snowflake crackle glaze recipes! – Jennifer Poellot Harnetty, editor.

 I only had a brief glimpse of this glaze some 15 years ago in a museum gift shop.
 It was on a little Sake set in a traditional Japanese wooden box.
 It was glazed with the most beautiful crackle glaze — not the usual crackle glaze that is common in Raku.

 It had a conchoidal fracture with the crazes layered on themselves like a stack of books that had slid over.

 Only later did I find out that this glaze was called Snowflake Crackle; actually, it has many names (Snowflake Crackle, Fish Scale Crackle, Ice Crackle, Ice-like Crazing, and Tortoise Shell Crackle), which is generally a sign of how much people like something.

 Regardless of what you call it, it’s a crazed glaze that is applied so thick that the fractures run not just vertically but horizontally.
 These crackle patterns can be large or small, and they are distinct hexagonal shapes.
 When they are large, it is easy to see why it is sometimes called Tortoise Shell Crackle.
 It is often said that, if you don’t like it, you call it crazing; if you like it, you call it crackle.